Magnus Stenbock

-Early life (1665–1680)
+Early life

-Origin

 Magnus Stenbock was born on 22 May 1665 in the parish of Jakob, Stockholm.
-He was the sixth child of Gustaf Otto Stenbock (1614–1685), member of the Privy Council and Field Marshal, and Christina Catharina De la Gardie (1632–1704), daughter of the Lord High Constable Jacob De la Gardie and sister of the Lord High Chancellor Magnus Gabriel De la Gardie.
+He was the sixth child of Gustaf Otto Stenbock, member of the Privy Council and Field Marshal, and Christina Catharina De la Gardie, daughter of the Lord High Constable Jacob De la Gardie and sister of the Lord High Chancellor Magnus Gabriel De la Gardie.
 Magnus Stenbock was born a count, since Gustaf Otto Stenbock and his brothers Fredrik and Erik were made counts by Queen Christina in 1651.
 The Stenbock family originates from the Middle Ages.
-The older branch of the family was extinguished following the death of Gustaf Olofsson Stenbock in the 1490s; his daughter Anna Gustafsdotter gave birth to Olof Arvidsson, who became the paternal ancestor of the younger branch of the family.
 De la Gardie descended from the French-born General Pontus De la Gardie, who became a Swedish nobleman and Baron during the 1570s.

-Childhood

 Magnus Stenbock spent much of his childhood with his siblings in the pleasure palace Runsa in Uppland; in the winters they moved to Bååtska Palace on Blasieholmen in Stockholm.
-When he was 10 years old, his father Gustaf Otto was deposed as Lord High Admiral after being considered to have failed in his mission and was forced to pay the extended fleet reparation of up to 200,000 daler silver coins.
+When he was 10 years old, his father Gustaf Otto was deposed as Lord High Admiral after being considered to have failed in his mission and was forced to pay the extended fleet reparation of up to 200,000 daler.
 Gustaf Otto appeased King Charles XI, who decided to halve his fine and appointed him Admiral and commander of Western Sweden during the Scanian War.
-After the war, Gustaf Otto suffered from additional financial bills as a result of Charles XI's reductions and his breakdown of the old authority of the Privy Council.
-Gustaf Otto and Christina Catharina managed to solve their financial hardships, but were forced to pay huge sums of money to the crown.
+After the war, Gustaf Otto faced additional financial bills as a result of Charles XI's reductions and his breakdown of the old authority of the Privy Council.
+Gustaf Otto and Christina Catharina solved their financial hardships, but were forced to pay huge sums of money to the crown.
 They sold large parts of the family's properties and estates, retaining only Runsa, Torpa stenhus in Västergötland and Vapnö Castle in Halland.
-Gustaf Otto had thus disgraced the Stenbock name and injured the King's confidence towards the family.
-His family's disgrace impacted Magnus Stenbock's life on a personal level and motivated him to try to restore the Stenbock name.
+Gustaf Otto had disgraced the Stenbock name and injured the King's confidence towards the family.
+His family's disgrace impacted Magnus Stenbock on a personal level and motivated him to try to restore the Stenbock name.